kadumedim/deno-hono/README.md

 Logging wasn't included since it is [currently marked as UNSTABLE](https://jsr.io/@std/log), add your own or use the one linked at your own risk.

+We also utilize a `Dockerfile` as Railway only provides Deno 1 at the moment.

 ## Project Structure
 ```plaintext
 .vscode/